-• Family 1: Radius 'a' need not match radius 'b'.
+[•] Family 1: Radius 'a' need not match radius 'b'.

-• Sharp angles, or "corners" B, are NEVER allowed.
+• Sharp angles, or "corners" ^[B], are NEVER allowed.

-(e) Whenever there is a roll or roll combination depicted at the apex of upward going loops, or the nadir of downward going loops, regardless of the extent of the looping line, the roll or roll combination must start and end symmetrically about that point and be integrated into the radius of the loop or part-loop throughout the rolling maneuver.
+- (d) When the looping portion of a figure is immediately preceded or followed by one or more rolls (i.e., rolls not centered on a straight line), there must be no visible line between the roll and loop elements.
+Drawing a line requires a downgrade of at least one (1) point depending on the length of the line drawn.
+This criterion is not meant to imply that one element (roll or loop) must start before the preceding element is completely finished.
+A brief hesitation between elements (similar to opposite rolls) must not be downgraded. - (e) Whenever there is a roll or roll combination depicted at the apex of upward going loops, or the nadir of downward going loops, regardless of the extent of the looping line, the roll or roll combination must start and end symmetrically about that point and be integrated into the radius of the loop or part-loop throughout the rolling maneuver.
 Flying any part of the roll or roll combination on a straight line is at least a two (2) point downgrade.
 If the roll or roll combination is not centered about the apex/nadir point, the figure must be downgraded one (1) point for every five (5) degrees of arc that the roll or roll combination is off center.
 The pause between rolls in a roll combination cannot be assumed to occur at the apex/nadir point, unless the roll combination is comprised of identical degrees of rotation of the same type of roll.
 The pause between rolls in a roll combination, therefore, cannot be used to judge symmetry of the roll combination.